Alt key

 The Alt key (pronounced /ɔːlt/ AWLT or /ʌlt/ ULT) on a computer keyboard is used to change (alternate) the function of other pressed keys.
 Thus, the Alt key is a modifier key, used in a similar fashion to the Shift key.
-For example, simply pressing A will type the letter 'a', but holding down the Alt key while pressing A will cause the computer to perform an function, which varies from program to program.
-The international standard ISO/IEC 9995-2 calls it Alternate key.
+For example, simply pressing A will type the letter 'a', but holding down the Alt key while pressing A will cause the computer to perform an function, which can vary from program to program.
+The international standard ISO/IEC 9995-2 calls it the Alternate key.
 The key is located on either side of the space bar, but in non-US PC keyboard layouts, rather than a second Alt key, there is an 'Alt Gr' key to the right of the space bar.
 Both placements are in accordance with ISO/IEC 9995-2.
 With some keyboard mappings (such as US-International), the right Alt key can be reconfigured to function as an AltGr key although not engraved as such.